-5.3.
+5.4.
 Running Applications from GDB

 You can run GDB, the GNU Debugger, on your host system to debug programs running remotely on a target board or system.
+You can also run and debug programs using the GDB simulator.

 While this section explains the alternatives for using GDB to run and debug application programs, explaining the use of the GDB command-line interface is beyond the scope of this document.
 Please refer to the GDB manual for further instructions.